-Things and places worth seeing
+Things and places worth seeing in the Gudbrandsdalen area

 From Dalseter you can reach many interesting places in the Gudbrandsdal area, especially in the Summer and Autum.

 Excitement, action, relaxation, culture and shopping – the Lillehammer and Gudbrandsdalen area offer everything you need for a successful family holiday, summer as well as winter.
 This is where lifelong memories are made – on the slopes, on bicycle or by foot in our pristine Norwegian landscape.

 If you have a car, you can easily get to Sjoa for whitewater rafting, Juvasshytta, the mountain Galdhøpiggen(2469 a.b.sl), Hunderfossen Familypark, the city of Lillehammer, the home of the Norwegian author Bjørnstjerne Bjørnson at Aulestad, the historic falconry cabin and the culture path in Skåbu.

 Summertime you can also drive through several beautiful mountain roads in our area: Peer Gynt Mountain Road starts in Espedalen and goes over the mountain to Fefor, Gålå, Fagerhøi and down to Skei in Gausdal.
 In the beginning of August - the Norwegian author Henrik Ibsens famous play “Peer Gynt” is performed outside at Gålå.

 Folk music is a musical genre with rich traditions in Gudbrandsdalen.
 Often, the folk music was related to local events, mountain farm life and everyday duties.